-Within this Chapter you can find a guide to configure and use the Amazon EC2 driver and the Azure driver.
+Within this Chapter you can find a guide to configure and use the Amazon EC2 driver, the Azure driver and the OpenNebula driver.
 Additionally, there is support of IBM SoftLayer available as add-on (ie, not contained in the OpenNebula main distribution) here.